Easycoding-art/Database_toolkit/README.md

 4. set_query returns a dataframe with the result in response to an SQL query.

+5. Alternatively, use the LLM assistant to create the database as in the example.
+    ```sh
+    import db_toolkit
+    key = "hf_key"
+    name = 'Social Network'
+    description = 'The "Social Network" database is designed to manage and facilitate user interactions within an online platform.'
+    agent = db_toolkit.LLMAssistant(key, name, description)
+    agent.set_db('my_password', dev_mode=True)
+    ```

 ## TODO list

-- [ ] Add creation of database schemas from user's description using LLM
+- [X] Add creation of database schemas from user's description using LLM
+- [ ] Add data generation from user's description using LLM